 The data which is required to conduct this study was primary data.
 Required primary data were collected by using a closed format structured questionnaire.
-The first of second parts the and questionnaire focused on getting the background information of the respondent and employment of his/her respectively.
+The first and second parts of the questionnaire focused on getting the background information of the respondent and employment of his/her respectively.
 The third part was focused on collect information on independent and dependent variables of the study.
 The questionnaire contained a total of 38 questions.
-E-mail and social media (WhatsApp, Messenger) were used to collect information from the sample.
+Email and social media (WhatsApp, Messenger) were used to collect information from the sample.